POLICIES AND PROCEDURES REGARDING NONDISCRIMINATION, AFFIRMATIVE ACTION, HARASSMENT, SEXUAL HARASSMENT, AND AFFIRMATIVE ACTION

 When possible, under-represented groups will be included on all selection committees.
 All questions asked of candidates will remain as consistent and job-related as practicable throughout the selection process.

 To recruit internal candidates, announcements of the job vacancies and the College’s Non-Discrimination Policy Statement will be sent to Maine’s Community Colleges’ Human Resource Offices according to the guidelines established in negotiated contracts.

-External candidates are recruited through advertisements in the Bangor Daily News, Portland Press Herald, Lewiston Sun Journal, Kennebec Journal, Waterville Sentinel, Maine Sunday Telegram, the Boston Globe and Maine Job Service, as well as publications and agencies found to serve the under-represented groups.
-Job descriptions will be stated in terms of the bona fide minimum qualifications, duties, skills and abilities required to carry out the responsibilities of the position.
+External candidates are recruited through a variety of means, including but not limited to: advertisements in the Bangor Daily News, Portland Press Herald, Lewiston Sun Journal, Kennebec Journal, Waterville Sentinal, Maine Sunday Telegram, the Boston Globe, and Maine Job Service; online recruiting sites such as Indeed, Higher Ed Jobs, Maine Job Link, Jobs in Maine; as well as publications and agencies found to serve the under-represented groups.
+Job descriptions will be stated in terms of the bona fide minimum qualifications, duties, skills, and abilities required to carry out the responsibilities of the position.